cbrown5/cbrown5.github.io/_posts/2016-11-21-google-scholar.md

 Google Scholar's algorithm is opaque, so we don't know how it is biasing our citation practices.
 You can find some useful help on the search engine [here](https://scholar.google.com/intl/en/scholar/help.html).
 Of course they don't tell you exactly how searches are ordered, otherwise people would game the system.

-[Authors note: after I published this blog [Rich Grenyer](https://twitter.com/rich_) sent me a link to [this article](http://www.sciplore.org/publications/2009-Google_Scholar%27s_Ranking_Algorithm_--_An_Introductory_Overview_--_preprint.pdf) from 2009 where they tried to reverse engineer how Google Scholar ranks searches.
+[Authors note: after I published this blog [Rich Grenyer](https://twitter.com/rich_) sent me a link to [this article](http://www.sciplore.org/publications/2009-Google_Scholar%27s_Ranking_Algorithm_--_An_Introductory_Overview_--_preprint.pdf) from 2009 where some folk tried to reverse engineer how Google Scholar ranks searches.
 I recommend reading it if you use GS!]

 <div class = "image_caption">
 <img src ="/Images/marine-reserves-search.png" alt="" class="image_float"/>